 - a.
 Air pressure is an extremely important factor.
 In most cases poor production can be traced to lack of air.
-This is generally caused by the following: - 1) The compressor is too small for the nozzle being used. - 2) The I.D. size of the air line is too small.
-Generally 11/4" I.D. or larger air hose should always be used. - 3) Restriction of air caused by improper fittings.
-As a general rule, the blasting pressure at the nozzle should be approximately 100 psi. - b.
+This is generally caused by the following: - 1) The compressor is too small for the nozzle being used.

+- 2) The I.D. size of the air line is too small.
+Generally 1 1/4" I.D. or larger air hose should always be used. - 3) Restriction of air caused by improper fittings.
+As a general rule the blasting pressure at the nozzle should be approximately 100 P.S.I. - b.
 Grit size too small.
-A general rule to remember: The thicker the material being removed, the coarser or larger the grit particle should be. - c.
+A general rule to remember: "The thicker the material being removed, the coarser or larger the grit particle size should be". - c.
 Blast finishing a part which is oily or wet the surface must be absolutely dry and free of any oil, grease, water, etc. - d.
-Operating with an improper setting at the grit valve if the mixture is either too rich or too lean, it will affect the operator's performance. - 4.2 PROBLEM PULSATING OR SURGING OF GRIT FROM THE NOZZLE (reference fig 3)

-Note: When blasting first starts, there will be an initial surge of grit from the nozzle.
+Operating with an improper setting at the grit valve if the mixture is either too rich or too lean it will affect the operator's performance. - 4.2 PROBLEM PULSATING OR SURGING OF GRIT FROM THE NOZZLE (reference figure 3) Note: When blasting first starts, there will be an initial surge of grit from the nozzle.
 This is caused by grit accumulated in the blast hose.
 After a few seconds, normal blasting should resume.
 If not, check the following: - a.
-Operating with the choke valve (fig 3, item 4) partially closed.
+Operating with the choke valve (fig 3 item 4) partially closed.
 This valve must remain open during blasting operations.
 The choke valve is designed to help in removing most obstructions found in the pressure vessel and grit valve.
 By closing the choke valve, all the compressed air is forced into the pressure vessel helping to push the obstruction down into the tee at the bottom of the Sure-Flo.
 Opening the choke valve permits air to flow through the line, pick up the debris or obstruction and carry it out the blast hose to the nozzle. - b.
 Operating with an improper setting at the grit valve.
 If the grit mixture is too rich it will pulsate.
 Gradually reduce the flow of grit.
-Note: The Sure-Flo grit valve only requires 1⁄2 turn to affect the flow of grit and will take approximately 5 full turns to go from fully closed to fully open. - c.
+Note: The Sure-Flo grit valve only requires 1/4 turn to affect the flow of grit and will take approximately 5 full turns to go from fully closed to fully open. - c.
 Operating with damp grit.
 Grit must be absolutely dry to flow evenly through the Sure-Flo and blast hose.
 On humid days, or when using an older compressor, it may be required to operate with the moisture separator drain cocked slightly opened.
-If conditions persist, an air-drying system may need to be employed in line between the compressed air source and the Blast N'Vac® system.
+If conditions persist, an air-drying system may need to be employed in line between the compressed air source and the blast machine. - 4.3 PROBLEM NO FLOW OF COMPRESSED AIR OR GRIT (reference figures 1-3)

-- 4.3 PROBLEM NO FLOW OF COMPRESSED AIR OR GRIT (reference figs 1-3) - a.
-Clogged nozzle De-pressurize blast pot and remove the nozzle from the coupling and inspect for any foreign material that may be lodged in the orifice opening.
-IMPORTANT: DO NOT REMOVE NOZZLE WHEN BLAST POT OR BLAST HOSE IS UNDER PRESSURE. - b.
-CAUTION: If nozzle is blocked, pressure may be present in the blast hose and may present a hazard if the nozzle is removed.
-Blast pot should be depressurized first, and the deadman (remote control valve) actuated secondly, to open the abrasive control valve so the pressure will be released from the blast hose into the blast pot.
-After the blast hose is depressurized, the nozzle may be removed to clear away any obstructions. - c.
+- a.
+Clogged nozzle De-pressurize blaster and remove the nozzle from the coupling and inspect for any foreign material that may be lodged in the orifice opening.
+IMPORTANT: DO NOT REMOVE NOZZLE WHEN BLASTER IS UNDER PRESSURE. - b.
 Clogged blasting hose.
-Remove the nozzle and washer from the coupling and while someone is FIRMLY holding the blasting hose, do the following: - 1) Close the Sure-Flo grit valve (fig 3, item 28). - 2) Close the exhaust valve (fig 3, item 18). - 3) Open the main valve (fig 3, item 17). - 4) Depress the remote control handle.
+Remove the nozzle and washer from the coupling and while someone is \underline{FIRMLY} holding the blasting hose, do the following: - 1) Close the Sure-Flo grit valve (fig 3 item 28). - 2) Close the exhaust valve (fig 3 item 18). - 3) Open the main valve (fig 3 item 17). - 4) Depress the remote control handle.
 This will force the compressed air through your blasting hose and dislodge packed grit.
 You may have to disconnect the blasting hose and inspect the tank coupling for any foreign material.